omnom62/awx-ee/README.md

 # AWX EE

-The default Execution Environment for AWX.
+This ia a custom Execution Environment docker image for AWX.
+It includes standard set of software plus extra dependencies to support HC Vault lookups, Netbox and Nautobot dynamic inventory plugins

 ## Build the image locally